 WIOA and ACL

-The WIOA transferred three programs to the Administration for Community Living (ACL) from the U.S. Department of Education:
+The WIOA transferred three programs to ACL from the U.S. Department of Education:

 The Assistive Technology Act programs, which exist to improve state’s abilities to improve access to assistive technology for people with disabilities.